TheOdinProject/odin-bot-v2/README.md

 here lies the code that runs Odin's right hand bot...

-This bot is used in a server for [theodinproject.com](https://www.theodinproject.com), an open source web development bootcamp, and is used by tens of thousands of Odinites.
+This bot is used in a Discord server for [theodinproject.com](https://www.theodinproject.com), an open source web development bootcamp, and is used by tens of thousands of Odinites.
 This bot has been built with NodeJS and [DiscordJS](https://discord.js.org/#/docs/main/stable/general/welcome).

 Follow [this link](https://discord.gg/fbFCkYabZB) to join our Discord server!